TheCheapestPixels/wecs_null_project/README.md

 wecs_null_project
 =================

 You want to develop a game, using Python, Panda3D, and WECS?
-(If you don't know one or more of those, there's a section on them after this one.)
 You don't want to write all the stuff that every game has to have?
 You want to get working on what makes your game *your* game? **Now**?

 Well, then do!

-1. Fork this project and rename it.
-2. Run `main.py` to see what you've got right now (see below).
-3. Run `python setup.py bdist_apps` to build distributable packages, and test them.
-   CAVEAT: Still buggy.
-Sorry.
-   NOTE: You can run `python setup.py build_apps` to build your project without packaging it.
-This is faster, and allows you check whether a bug occurs due to building alone, or due to packaging.

 But I don't know...